t3r6/pkserver-docker/README.md

 ### Run a server with a custom config

 Docker containers are ephemeral.
 It means that when you restart a container, all the information will be lost and you start from scratch.
-Thus, you need to bind a file from the outside of the Docker container.
+If you are not going to use variables for a container, you need to bind a file from the outside to the Docker container.
 The simplest way would be to use the [bind mounts](https://docs.docker.com/storage/bind-mounts/) Docker feature.
 As an alternative you can use Docker volumes but I found this method inconvenient for the Painkiller server management since you cannot insert data directly into a volume without copying it to a container.

 1. Copy `./pkserver/Bin/config.ini` from this repository to your host, for example, to `${HOME}/my_pkserver/config.ini`.